MilesConn/MilesConn/README.md

 ### Hi there 👋

-My name is Miles Conn(he/him) and I'm a Junior at Carnegie Mellon University.
+My name is Miles Conn(he/him) and I'm a Senior at Carnegie Mellon University.

-I'm interested in a lot of things, currently I'm a SE at a startup.

 Interests: Compilers/PL Theory/Computer Graphics